BuzzCutNorman/tap-mssql/README.md

 Built with the [Meltano Tap SDK](https://sdk.meltano.com) for Singer Taps.

 ### Whats New 🛳️🎉
-**2025-08-25 Azure Access Tokens:**  In issue [#82](https://github.com/BuzzCutNorman/tap-mssql/issues/82) Alec and Josuha requested the ability to autenticate with Azure SQL Server Managed Instances using Azure Access Tokens.
+**2025-08-26 Azure Access Tokens:**  In issue [#82](https://github.com/BuzzCutNorman/tap-mssql/issues/82) Alec and Josuha requested the ability to authenticate with Azure SQL Server Managed Instances using Azure Access Tokens.
 They gave me great links to examples and SQLAlchemy had a section with more code examples.
 After months of Josuha testing over and over and over and over again 😅 the feature is working.
 If you want to give it a try use the config option `azure_access_tokens = 'True'`.
 Huge thanks 🙏 to Josuha and his coworkers.

 **2024-06-23 Upgraded to Meltano Singer-SDK 0.46.4:** Edger at Arch implemented an MsgSpecWriter class in the SDK.
 I updated tap-mssql to utilize the SDK's implementation of msgspec.
 Thanks Edger 🙏.